Barroqueiro/Cybersecurity-Actions/README.md

 #### **Secrets Scan**

-If at any point we get a false positive the SecretsReporting.py script will output a hash in every secret, taking that hash and adding it to the a text file, will make it so the next run wont block the workflow if if we use the secrets-filepath parameter to indicate this path.
+If at any point we get a false positive the SecretsReporting.py script will output a hash in every secret, taking that hash and adding it to the a text file, will make it so the next run wont block the workflow if we use the secrets-filepath parameter to indicate this path.

 #### **Dockle Scan**